autorope/donkeycar/docs/guide/calibrate.md

 datasets between each car.

+>You will need to ssh into your Pi to do the calibration.

 ## Steering Calibration

 > Make sure your car is off the ground to prevent a runaway situation.